 So when I say that I am available 24/7, I really do mean it.
 Please do not hesitate to contact me via email, approach me in person or message me on Facebook.

 I’m Zahra and I’m a second year MMLer.
 I’m your Black and Minority Ethnic (BME) Officer.
 This means that I’m here to provide welfare and support to all students from minority ethnic backgrounds.
 I’m also involved in campaigning for your needs, as well as raising awareness of race relations at the university.

 I’m always happy to chat so don’t think twice about getting in touch.

-I’m Robert, a 1st year historian and your LGBT+ Officer for 2017/2018.
+I’m Lillian, a 2nd year historian and your LGBT+ Officer for 2017/2018.
 As your LGBT+ Officer, I am responsible for all self-identifying LGBT+ people in College.
 It is essential that members of the community have a happy and safe time here, which I aim to ensure through events and campaigns, as well as offering welfare support for anyone who needs it.

 I’m always available to chat to anyone, regardless of self-identification.
 I have welfare drop-in sessions in my room once a week (just send me an email), as well as being contactable via email for other matters, or through the LGBT+ Officer pidge.
 Anything spoken to me will be in confidence and we can work together to take appropriate action.